100 Days to Heaven

-100 Days to Heaven is a 2011 Philippine fantasy comedy drama television series directed by Malu L. Sevilla, Jojo A. Saguin, and Don M. Cuaresma.
-The series stars Coney Reyes and Xyriel Manabat as Anna Manalastas, and Jodi Sta.
-Maria as Sophia Delgado and Trisha Manalastas, with an ensemble cast consisting of Joel Torre, Dominic Ochoa, Smokey Manaloto, Valerie Concepcion, Rafael Rosell, Jewel Mische, Emmanuelle Vera, Neil Coleta, Louise Abuel, Rustica Carpio, and Noel Trinidad in their supporting roles.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on TFC from May 9 to November 18, 2011 replacing Mutya and was replaced by Ikaw ay Pag-Ibig.
+100 Days to Heaven is a 2011 Philippine television drama series broadcast by ABS-CBN.
+Directed by Malu L. Sevilla, Jojo A. Saguin and Don M. Cuaresma, it stars Coney Reyes, Xyriel Manabat and Jodi Sta.
+Maria.
+It aired on the network's Primetime Bida line up and worldwide on TFC from May 9 to November 18, 2011, replacing Mutya and was replaced by Ikaw ay Pag-Ibig.

-This is Coney Reyes' first lead role after having already portrayed supporting roles in teleseryes such as Sa Puso Ko Iingatan Ka, Ysabella and Rubi.
+This is Coney Reyes' first lead role after having already portrayed supporting roles in teleseryes such as Sa Puso Ko, Iingatan Ka, Ysabella, and Rubi.
+The series is streaming online on YouTube.

-Series overview
+Overview

+This show has been developed by Mga Anghel na Walang Langit, Princess Sarah, May Bukas Pa, Agua Bendita, Momay, and Mutya due to genre of family and religious-oriented drama series where Dreamscape Entertainment released these types of series since 2005.
+It co-existed with Budoy from October 10 to November 18, 2011, and was succeeded by Ikaw ay Pag-Ibig on November 21, 2011.

+On March 14, 2020, during the past eight years after the end of the show's original airing on November 18, 2011, ABS-CBN announced that 100 Days to Heaven will be re-airing on Primetime Bida beginning on March 16, 2020, temporarily replacing Pamilya Ko as part of the network's special programming block during the Enhanced community quarantine in Luzon done to stop the spread of the COVID-19 pandemic in the Philippines which necessitated the network to suspend teleserye tapings.

+However, the re-runs were moved to 5:05 pm as the network decided to give the timeslot to a rerun of Meteor Garden's 2018 remake.

+This rerun was abruptly cut due to the temporary closure of ABS-CBN's free to air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
+It also had a rerun in 2015 on YouTube which includes all 140 episodes.

+Production

+The series was announced on February 24, 2011, when ABS-CBN registered for the trademark and copyright of the show, and then its trailer for the show was released.
+Taping or principal photography for the series were done for 6 months from May 9, 2011, to November 18, 2011.
+Overall, production process of the series which included its announcement spanned for 9 months.

 Premise

 Anna Manalastas (Coney Reyes) is the dictator of a toy company that she built.
 In the past, she was a smart and talented little girl who never saw her mother.
 Her father mistreats and threatens her whenever she tries to impress him, although the actions of her father were out of discipline.
 She got pregnant later in her life, and for this her father got very mad.
 At her father's deathbed, she was taught how humans can never be capable of goodness.